anuragambuja/data-engineering-gcp/IAM.md

     - Custom Roles
       - Custom roles are ones that you can define.
       - Custom roles provide very fine-grained control over what principals can do.
+      - custom roles can only be applied to either the project level or organization level.
+They can’t be applied to the folder level.
 - In production environments, do not grant basic roles unless there is no alternative.
 Instead, grant the most limited predefined roles or custom roles that meet your needs.

 > ## Deny Policies